IE-OnDemand/macfinder/README.md

 Optimized for quick lookup performance by reading the entire file into memory on initialization.
 Maps ranges of MAC addresses to manufacturers and comments (descriptions).
+Maps manufacturer names to a list or string formatted MAC/mask (d5:f2:88:00:00:00/24) or MAC wildcards (d5:f2:88:*:*:*).
 Contains full support for netmasks and other strange things in the database.

 See [Wireshark's OUI lookup tool](https://www.wireshark.org/tools/oui-lookup.html).

-Written by Michael Huang (coolbho3k).
+Original version written by Michael Huang (coolbho3k).
+Modified by Ricky Laney (rlaneyjr).

 Install
 -------